DeMuenu/MoonlightVRC/README.md

 - Water shader
 - Documentation
 - More performance testing/improvements
-- Shadowcaster planes
+- Shadow caster planes

 Planned:
-- Support for addative baked light maps and ambient lighting in the standart shader.
+- Support for additive baked light maps and ambient lighting in the standard shader.

 ---

 ## Performance

 Early testing showed the Quest 3 dropping to around 30 FPS when having 100 spotlights active in a scene at once.
 This test was conducted with 5 material targets.
-Since then the shader has grown in size significantly there has been optimisa
+Since then the shader has grown in size significantly there has been optimisation

-On PC, I haven't encountered any frame drops in the ediotherLightSources'tor at all, even with 400 concurrent lights.
+On PC, I haven't encountered any frame drops in the editor at all, even with 400 concurrent lights.

 ## Quick start